Ernest Marshall Cowell

-Major General Sir Ernest Marshall Cowell KBE CB KHS TD DSO DL FRCS (24 February 1886 – 26 February 1971) was a British military officer and surgeon.
+Major-General Sir Ernest Marshall Cowell (24 February 1886 – 26 February 1971) was a British military officer and surgeon.
 He served in the Royal Army Medical Corps during World War I and World War II and served as the director of medical services for the Allied Forces in North Africa from 1942 to 1944.
 He was appointed Honorary Surgeon to the King in 1944.

 Early life and education

 Cowell was born on 24 February 1886.
 He was the son of Jasper Cowell of Steyning and Alice Marshall.

 He was educated at Steyning Grammar School and earned his medical degree at the University of London's medical school in 1909.

 Career

 Military service

 From 1914 to 1918, during World War I, Cowell served in the Royal Army Medical Corps.
 On 15 June 1920, he was promoted to the rank of lieutenant colonel.
 On 30 April 1932, he was promoted to the rank of colonel.
 From 1934 to 1940, he served as the director of medical services for the 44th (Home Counties) Division.

 From 1939 to 1946, during World War II, he served again in the Royal Army Medical Corps.
 Cowell was appointed as acting major general on 11 November 1942.
 A year later, on 11 November 1943, he was appointed as temporary major general.
 He relinquished his temporary rank of major general on 15 January 1945 and received an official promotion to the rank of major general on 11 April 1945.
 From 1942 to 1944, he served as the director of medical services for the Allied Forces in North Africa.